matthewcpaul/mcp/_work/invision-motion-inspector.md

 Johanna, our amazing researcher helped me put together a research plan, and I set up Calendly links to send to the customers that we identified using our own internal data tools.
 We scheduled 6–8 customer interviews—1 hour to set context with Studio, show the new v7 platform and how you navigate to a project, and then ran through our script of scenarios and questions.
 {:class="content-padding"}

-This was a particularly neat interview because we had built an identical prototype in both Studio and <a href="https://codepen.io/matthewcpaul/pen/wbOzxj">CodePen</a>, with some “errors” in the CodePen animation—things that didn’t look right to the supposed designer (and were indeed incorrect values).
+This was a particularly neat interview because we had built an identical prototype in both Studio and <a class="c-work__case-study-invision" href="https://codepen.io/matthewcpaul/pen/wbOzxj">CodePen</a>, with some “errors” in the CodePen animation—things that didn’t look right to the supposed designer (and were indeed incorrect values).
 The customer we were interviewing would then use our live Inspect Motion product to interact with the designer’s prototype and find the data they needed—in list form or code snippets.
 They would then fix the code in CodePen, thus concluding the interview.
 {:class="content-padding"}

 We asked a series of follow up questions, and then repeated this with more customers.
 This was generally how we went about this: